tutor-web/smileycoin-payment-server/README.md

 * Create a user to run as
 * Create a systemd unit to run it
 * Start it up
+* Create an NGINX site config file
+* Add it to NGINX config
+* Reload NGINX

 ### Development